 For all the effort and hassle that goes into selling books, we are not big fans of the Amazon business model.
 That being said, many sellers are profitable selling them with the right strategy.
 However, expect some tough times before you become profitable.

 You can make reasonable money selling clothes on Amazon.
 Customers love buying clothing items because the variety is huge, and they are easy to return.

 Amazon Handmade can prove to be quite profitable for small businesses.
 You can create an artisan profile, get access to Amazon’s enormous customer base, and promote your products via different campaigns.

-When selling private label products on FBA then you are protected and will be the ONLY seller on your listing.
-If you’re going towards the dropshipping or a wholesale model, however, then multiple sellers do mean increased competition which can drive the price down.
+When selling private label products on FBA, then you are protected and will be the ONLY seller on your listing.
+If you’re going towards the wholesale or arbitrage model, however, then multiple sellers do mean increased competition which can drive the price down.